lkalajzic/shodo-course/meta_ads_copy.md

 Shodo is the Japanese art of brush calligraphy.
 500 years old.
 Deeply therapeutic.
 Completely screen-free.

-Master Kenji Tanaka (40 years in Kamakura) is teaching it online for the first time.
+Master Kaoru Tanaka (40 years in Kamakura) is teaching it online for the first time.

 10 minutes of focused practice beats an hour of distracted scrolling.